hfjooste/UltimateStarterKit/docs/gameinstance.md

 </ul>

 ## Using the Game Instance
-You need to create a blueprint using the `USKGameInstance` as a parent before using the game instance.
+You need to create a blueprint using the `USKGameInstance_Implementation` as a parent before using the game instance.
+The input indicators feature is already configured if you use this base class.
+If you prefer to set this up manually, you can use `USKGameInstance` instead.
 After creating your own game instance blueprint, set this as the default game instance:
 <ol>
     <li>Open the Project Settings</li>
     <li>Go to Project > Maps & Modes</li>